Worksheet on Reproduction in Organisms for Class 10

 Answer: b) Ovaries: Produce eggs (ova) and female sex hormones, estrogen, and progesterone.

-Fallopian Tubes (Oviducts): Capture eggs released from the ovaries and serve as the site of fertilization.
+Fallopian Tubes (Oviducts): Capture eggs released from the ovaries and serve as the site of fertilisation.

-Uterus (Womb): It provides a site for the fertilized egg (zygote) to implant and develop into an embryo and later a fetus during pregnancy.
+Uterus (Womb): It provides a site for the fertilised egg (zygote) to implant and develop into an embryo and later a fetus during pregnancy.

 4. In the absence of fertilisation, what happens to the levels of progesterone and oestrogen during the latter part of the menstrual cycle?